 The Tour begins in piazza Lorenzo Berzieri.
 In front of the majestic thermal spa building there is the Scotti Well Cage, an old artesian well of bromo-iodine-salt waters, whose cage is made of wrought iron with braids of branches and leaves, clearly a Liberty style example.
 Opposite is the noble Liberty Lorenzo Berzieri spa building, dating from 1923.

-The imposing Palace is one of the most complex and interesting buildings of the city, symbol of European thermalism and of the city of Salsomaggiore Terme is a unique example of thermal Art Deco style.
+The imposing Palace is one of the most complex and interesting buildings of the city, a symbol of European thermalism and of the city of Salsomaggiore Terme, and it is a unique example of thermal Art Deco style.
 The painter and decorative artist, Galileo Chini, was entrusted with the building’s decorative features, which reveal elements clearly borrowed from oriental culture.

-The Liberty building is registered in the Cultural Heritage of Emilia Romagna and inside you can visit an exhibition of artistic ceramics, produced by Chini furnace in Borgo San Lorenzo (Florence), used for building’s decoration.
+The Liberty building is registered in the Cultural Heritage of Emilia Romagna and inside you can visit an exhibition of artistic ceramics, produced by Chini furnace in Borgo San Lorenzo (Florence), used for the building’s decorations.

-Next to the Berzieri spa stands the Warowland Building, in neo-medieval style, built in 1914 on a project by the architect Orsino Bongi.
-The customer, count Ladislao Tyszkiewicz, resident in Milan where he already managed a thriving modern art gallery, used the location as prestigious branch.
+Next to the Berzieri spa stands the Warowland Building, in neo-medieval style, built in 1914 as a project by the architect Orsino Bongi.
+The customer, count Ladislao Tyszkiewicz, resident in Milan where he already managed a thriving modern art gallery, used the location as a prestigious branch of his gallery.
 Today it houses the IAT Tourist Information Office.

-Leave Piazza Berzieri and continue towards Mazzini Park (1913), an historical urban park registered in the Cultural Heritage of Emilia Romagna.
+Leave Piazza Berzieri and continue towards Mazzini Park (1913), a historical urban park registered in the Cultural Heritage of Emilia Romagna.
 In the past, the park was known as “Regina Margherita Park”, in honour of Queen Margherita of Savoy, once a regular visitor to the town.
-The green area preserves a typical Italian garden, a lake and many of the trees date back to when the park was originally planted out.
+The green area preserves a typical Italian garden, a lake and many of the trees date back to when the park was originally planted.
 A botanic route called “Gli Alberi della Regina” lets visitors discover the most important trees.
-The original design of the park was drawn up in 1912 by the architect Giuseppe Roda, heir to the famous Turin-born landscape architects dynasty, who for the realization was inspired by the typical canons of the Liberty period.
+The original design of the park was drawn up in 1912 by the architect Giuseppe Roda, heir to the famous Turin-born landscape architects dynasty, who for the creation of this garden was inspired by the typical canons of the Liberty period.